SwarmMarkets/smt-rewards-distribution/policies/smt_rd_policy.md

 ## RWA Holder Rewards
 * 25% of weekly rewards
-* RWA Holder Rewards are calculated based on each address's USD-equivalent holdings of RWAs issued on the Swarm protocol pro-rated against Total Market Cap of all RWAs
+* RWA Holder Rewards are calculated based on each address's USD-equivalent holdings of RWAs issued on the Swarm protocol prorated against Total Market Cap of all RWAs

 ## Staking Rewards
 * 25% of weekly rewards
-* Staking Rewards are based on each address's amount of SMT staked against a specific security asset, calculated using the asset's Market Cap (TVL) as a proportion of total securities Market Cap, pro-rated against all SMT stakes against the specific security asset.
+* Staking Rewards are based on each address's amount of SMT staked against a specific security asset, calculated using the asset's Market Cap (TVL) as a proportion of total securities Market Cap, prorated against all SMT stakes against the specific security asset.

 ## Loyalty Rewards
 * Ratio of SMT held vs total asset value staked in liquidity pools determines loyalty rewards.